Skip to content

 Being a mother is not about what you gave up to have a child, but what you’ve gained from having one.
 Sunny Gupta.

-Mother’s Day matters to me because Mom instilled in me a love for gardening; she shared her love for beautiful tropical blooms with exotic names like Frangipani, Bougainvillea, Centaurea, Jacaranda, Gaillardia and many, many more.
-I’ve often said that my mother’s flowers were like children; they were bright, capricious, eager to please, and temperamental… She gave them much attention and, from an early age, there was an unspoken understanding that they held a high place in her inner creative world.
+Mother’s Day matters to me because Mom instilled in me a love for gardening; she shared her love for beautiful tropical blooms with exotic names like Frangipani, Bougainvillea, Centaurea, Jacaranda, Gaillardia, and many, many more.
+I’ve often said that my mother’s flowers were like children; they were bright, capricious, eager to please, and temperamental… She gave them much attention, and from an early age, there was an unspoken understanding that they held a high place in her inner creative world.
 Growing flowers gave her a venue and, indirectly, a voice to express her unfulfilled dreams and desires.
-She loved theater, music and drama and because she was born into a royal family, a culture, and generation that looked caustically at such inclinations, she settled for a more traditional role.
+She loved theater, music, and drama, and because she was born into a royal family, a culture, and a generation that viewed such inclinations with skepticism, she settled for a more traditional role.
 Periodically, she would follow her heart’s flame and perform on TV or local radio to the chagrin of my Dad and their highbrow friends…

-My Mom was full of fire in so many ways; good and not so good.
-I speak about her in the past tense now even though she is alive, you might wonder.
+My Mom was full of fire in so many ways, good and not so good.
+I speak about her in the past tense now, even though she is alive, you might wonder.
 WHY?
-Because she can no longer do the things she loves … she had a massive stroke 20+ years ago and while she recovered, part of her body is paralyzed and her memory is impaired.
+Because she can no longer do the things she loves … she had a massive stroke 20+ years ago, and while she recovered, part of her body is paralyzed, and her memory is impaired.
 She recognizes my oldest brother but has only intermittent recollections of her other four children, including me.
 Every year, when I celebrate Mother’s Day, it is bittersweet because I am reminded that my Dad passed away on May 9th and that my Mother is somewhat lost to me because of her health.
-I love my parents and cherish my memories of them so, I light a candle and make a donation to honor my Mom and Dad.
-Mother’s Day matters because I am reminded of the frailty of our human existence and how important it is to be fully present in our children’s lives in every way we can.
+I love my parents and cherish my memories of them, so I light a candle and make a donation to honor my Mom and Dad.
+Mother’s Day matters because it reminds me of the frailty of our human existence and how important it is to be fully present in our children’s lives in every way we can.

 READ: Maya Angelou Writes of Mothers and Daughters: Reconciliation and Unconditional Love